Civ13/civ13-wiki/wiki/Guide_to_Farming.md

-Just plough a plot of land, surround said plot of land with trenches filled with fresh water or plough near a river, put some seeds in the ground and watch them grow\!
+Just plough a plot of land, surround said plot of land with trenches filled with fresh water or plough near a river, put some seeds in the ground and watch them grow!
 Well, it is a bit more nuanced.

 ### Watering